Last updated on August 20, 2024.

 Apply Now

-The six-year program adopts a similar schedule to the four-year program with the primary difference consisting of requirements for obtaining the MD degree.
+The six-year OMS/MD program adopts a similar schedule to the four-year program with the primary difference consisting of requirements for obtaining the MD degree.
 The first year is spent with the Oral & Maxillofacial Surgery department.
-In the second, third and fourth years, residents are enrolled in medical school, completing years two, three and four of the medical school curriculum.
-During the fourth year of medical school, eight months are provided for the fulfillment of requirements related to the oral and maxillofacial surgery residency, such as rotations on neurosurgery and anesthesia.
+In the second, third, and fourth years, residents are enrolled in medical school, completing years two, three, and four of the medical school curricula.
+During the fourth year of medical school, eight months are provided to fulfill requirements related to the oral and maxillofacial surgery residency, such as rotations on neurosurgery and anesthesia.
 The fifth year of the residency is a surgical internship year, which includes 4 months of general surgery and 8 months of Oral and Maxillofacial surgery.
 In the sixth year, the resident serves as a chief resident with rotations to six different hospitals.
-Upon satisfactory completion of the six-year program, residents receive a certificate in Oral & Maxillofacial Surgery and a MD degree.
+Upon satisfactory completion of the six-year program, residents receive a certificate in Oral & Maxillofacial Surgery, as well as an MD degree.

-The six-year OMS/MD candidate must meet the admissions requirements for The University of Texas Health Science Center at Houston (UTHealth) Medical School.
+The six-year OMS/MD candidate must have a 4-year dental degree from a CODA or CDAC accredited dental school, and must meet the admission requirements for the University of Texas Health Science Center at Houston (UTHealth) Medical School.
+The specifics of these requirements are listed below (on the 72-month application site).

 Program Information